riramar/dnsobserver/README.md

 # DNSObserver

 A handy DNS service written in Go to aid in the detection of several types of blind vulnerabilities.
-It monitors a pentester's server for out-of-band DNS interactions and sends notifications with the received request's details via Slack.
+It monitors a pentester's server for out-of-band DNS interactions and sends notifications with the received request's details via Slack and/or Telegram BOT.
 DNSObserver can help you find bugs such as blind OS command injection, blind SQLi, blind XXE, and many more!

 ![ScreenShot](https://raw.githubusercontent.com/allyomalley/dnsobserver/master/notification.png)